Luís Freire: Rio Ave

 Freire returned to work on 29 June 2021, signing for newly relegated Rio Ave F.C. on a one-year deal.
 In his first season, he helped them bounce back as champions.

 In June 2022, Freire signed for two more years with the club from Vila do Conde.
 On 28 August, his team won 3–1 at home to reigning champions FC Porto for a first league victory, though on 16 October they were knocked out of the third round of the Taça de Portugal 3–2 at third-tier F.C.
 Oliveira do Hospital.

-On 25 December 2023, Rio Ave's sporting director Nuno de Almeida announced that Freire would leave the club at the end of the 2023–24 season.
-He would still remain in charge of the club ahead of the 2024–25 campaign, but was sacked on 5 November 2024.
+Freire extended his contract with Rio Ave until 2025 in June 2023, but on 25 December, sporting director Nuno de Almeida announced that Freire would leave the club at the end of the 2023–24 season.
+He would still remain in charge of the club ahead of the 2024–25 campaign, but was sacked on 5 November, with the club 14th after 10 games.

-Vitoria Guimaraes
+Vitoria Guimarães

-Freire signed for Vitória de Guimarães on 15 January 2025.
+Freire signed for Vitória de Guimarães on 15 January 2025, on an 18-month deal.
+He was their third manager of the season, after Rui Borges and Daniel Sousa.
+In March, his team were eliminated 6–2 on aggregate by Spain's Real Betis in the last 16 of the UEFA Conference League.
+Having finished the domestic league season in sixth and missed out on a return to European competition, he left the Estádio D. Afonso Henriques in May.

+Portugal under-21

+On 16 July 2025, Freire was appointed manager of the Portugal national under-21 team.
+He succeeded Rui Jorge, who had held the role for nearly 15 years.
+His debut was the biggest win for a new manager of the team, a 5–0 victory over Azerbaijan on 5 September in 2027 UEFA European Under-21 Championship qualification.